rrcwang/ECE183DA-Labs/software/simulator_and_interface/README.md

 This is an implementation of the Extended Kalman Filter.

 paperbot_simulation.py contains the following declarations:
-    class State(xp,yp,theta,theta_dot)
-    class StateEstimator(xp,yp,theta,theta_dot)

-    For n samples of input of size 2 and n samples of measurement data of size 4, we can iterate through the Kalman filter step as follows:
+    'class State(xp,yp,theta,theta_dot)'
+    'class StateEstimator(xp,yp,theta,theta_dot)'

 # Instructions
 Import `paperbot_simulation.py` and call the following functions in order to run the state estimator.
 Call the file directly to run a simulated example.

+For n samples of input of size 2 and n samples of measurement data of size 4, we can iterate through the Kalman filter step as follows:

 ## Initialize
 `SE = StateEstimator()`